(or, how to create the world’s greatest programming language in 15 short years)

 2011 — The new LassoSoft Inc delivers two main releases in it's first year - Lasso 8.6 and 9.1.
 These stabilised the Lasso Professional 8 platform and added new instance management functionality to Lasso Server 9.
 Quickfire updates prove the new LassoSofts responsiveness to client needs.

 2012 — Lasso 9.2 is released in May at the Lasso Developer Conference in Toronto, along with the LassoLab Eclipse based IDE.

-2014 — Lasso 9.3 is released in January delivering LUX - the new Lasso User Interface (UX).
+2014 — Lasso 9.3 is announced in October delivering LUX - the new Lasso User Interface (UX).
 This is the first significant interface overhaul in more than 5 years and brings to the surface many additional management tools, as well as delivering an apache-less direct-to-web serving option.
 Lasso 9.3 with LUX

 For a complete list of historical point releases, please view the archive list.